Omnipod 5 Features

 SmartAdjust Algorithm

-- The following can be adjusted by the user in AID (SmartAdjust) mode:
+- The following can be adjusted by the user:

-- Pods contain the algorithm.
-The algorithm is updated every 2-3 days with a pod change.
+- The algorithm is updated every 2-3 days with a pod change, considering TDD for the past 4-5 pods.
+(Pods contain the algorithm.)

 - Initial Setup